JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 This tutorial shows how to share code for certain business logic while implementing separate UIs in native code.
 For an example of sharing both logic and UI, see [](compose-multiplatform-new-project.md).

-You'll create an application which retrieves information about the most recent successful space launch from the [Launch Library 2](https://lldev.thespacedevs.com/docs) REST API and displays the result.
+You'll create an application that retrieves information about the most recent successful space launch from the [Launch Library 2](https://lldev.thespacedevs.com/docs) REST API and displays the result.
 The networking and data serialization code will be shared between iOS and Android.